 Connected to my Macbook pro via a Transparent USB cable, placed on top of the Spider rack, on top of the Levinson 390S cd player and using the latter’s Harmonic Technology powercable and Transparent interlinks I fired up the Ayre just to get a first impression.
-I played back 96k LP recordings that I had made on the Macbook pro and used iTunes natively (without any add-ons, such as Amarra) because I felt that this brought only technical improvements, and in fact taking away fullness and colour that the Macbook was already lacking, compared to the Full size PC.
+I played back 96k LP recordings that I had made on the Macbook pro and used iTunes natively (without any add-ons, such as Amarra) because I felt that this brought only technical improvements, and in fact taking away fullness and color that the Macbook was already lacking, compared to the Full size PC.
 It had only had one night of warm up time and had previously been stacked unconnected for a long time.
 So naturally, I wasn’t expecting fireworks.
-Initially my fears were met: sure it was plenty open and detailed but the sound was also slightly thin and lacked foundation and colour.
+Initially my fears were met: sure it was plenty open and detailed but the sound was also slightly thin and lacked foundation and color.
 Additionally, it sounded decidedly digital.
 Not aggressive or harsh in any way, but just not very natural, a tiny bit square if you will.
 Not “analogue”.
-In comparison, my Levinson 360S dac, connected to the Macbook pro via a midclass Toslink cable, sounded much fuller in the bass, richer in colour and also more relaxed.
+In comparison, my Levinson 360S dac, connected to the Macbook pro via a midclass Toslink cable, sounded much fuller in the bass, richer in color and also more relaxed.
 But I also noticed that the Levinson was less detailed and airy, less articulate in the bass and overall more relaxed in its presentation.
 But I do like relaxed:-) So, for a first impression, considering that the dac has hardly had enough warmup/playing time, results are already pretty good.
 So I decided to just let it play some more, meanwhile switching back and forth between Ayre and Levinson.

 In the temporary setup, pictured above, with the Macbook Pro I had now switched back and forth between the Levinson and the Ayre many times and had established an overall feel for what I liked and disliked about the Ayre.
 I found that the Ayre was exceptionally well-detailed while avoiding any harshness or forwardness.
-Its midrange is crystalclear and communicative, but without any clinicality, like the Weiss had had.
-The Ayre’s PRAT and articulation was better than the Levinson’s but it was also less relaxed, less mellow and colourful.
-The Levinson excells in these areas, being very much full-colour.
+Its midrange is crystal-clear and communicative, but without any clinicality, like the Weiss had had.
+The Ayre’s PRAT and articulation was better than the Levinson’s but it was also less relaxed, less mellow and colorful.
+The Levinson excells in these areas, being very much full-color.
 By now the third LP was playing and I was doing the dishes when I suddenly felt emotionally connected to a ballad that was playing.
 I turned to the preamp and noticed that it was the Ayre that was playing.
 Quickly I changed to the Levinson, only the notice that the emotion actually diminished!
-The Levinson still sounded more colourful but its speed was somehow off, compared to the Ayre which sounded more on the beat which made me think of the matter of synchronous/asynchronous data handling.
+The Levinson still sounded more colorful but its speed was somehow off, compared to the Ayre which sounded more on the beat which made me think of the matter of synchronous/asynchronous data handling.
 There might be something to it after all.

 At this stage, I would almost call it a tie between the Levinson and the Ayre with the choice between the two coming down mostly to taste.
 This is already high praise, considering the difference in price between the two dacs.
 Still, the Ayre’s musicality is very music-dependent.
-I find that with some music it simply excells while with other music it is merely okay.
+I find that with some music it simply excels while with other music it is merely okay.
 But I haven’t done any comparative testing with the various playback applications yet, the Ayre is hardy warmed up nor run in completely, toslink is absolutely not the connection method of choice, nor is the Macbook Pro as good a source as a proper full-size computer.
-The latter is documented elsewhere on this site, but in short I feel that notebooks sound thinner and less colourful than full size computers.
+The latter is documented elsewhere on this site, but in short, I feel that notebooks sound thinner and less colorful than full-size computers.
 Therefore, I will do more listening in various circumstances, using both Mac and PC for source, trying more playback applications as well as a collection of add-ons for iTunes.
 In the meantime, let me get you up to speed with the particulars of the Ayre QB-9.

-The Ayre QB-9 is the very first USB computer audio dac that makes use of the so called “Streamlength Asynchronous Audio Protocol”, developed by Gordon Rankin of Wavelength Audio.
+The Ayre QB-9 is the very first USB computer audio dac that makes use of the so-called “Streamlength Asynchronous Audio Protocol”, developed by Gordon Rankin of Wavelength Audio.
 This technique makes it possible to slave the computer to the clock inside the dac.
-Not the other way around, which is usually the case. the ultrastable clock inside of the Ayre is now in control of the timimg of the datastream which reduces jitter by a factor 100!
-In addition, Ayre makes use of a special type of digital filter which is applied in a Xillinx FPGA, called “Minimum Phase” (MP).
+Not the other way around, which is usually the case. the ultrastable clock inside of the Ayre is now in control of the timing of the datastream which reduces jitter by a factor 100!
+In addition, Ayre makes use of a special type of digital filter which is applied in a Xilinx FPGA, called “Minimum Phase” (MP).
 In short, this filter completely avoids pre-ringing and its resultant time-smear which is inevitably always present when using the more common (linear phase) brick wall filtering.
 As a small course through history, Ayre’s first filters used what is called a “slow rolloff” filter for the steeper the filter (brick wall), the more ringing it will cause.
 Therefore, slow roll-off filters were used to achieve only small amounts of pre- and post ringing.
 This kind of filtering (or at least similar) is also used in some other products like Wadia.
 But Ayre acknowledges the resultant downsides of using slow rolloff.
 Most obvious of which is an increasing loss of high frequencies, up to -3.2dB at 20khz.
 This is what has always bothered me about Wadia, no matter how lively, 3D and solid the players sounded, I could never completely get over that lack of HF air.
 Not content with this state of affairs, Ayre sought for a more elegant solution.
 Peter Craven came up with a clever solution called Minimum Phase.
 What this means is that the phase varies with the frequency but there is no longer any pre-ringing whatsoever.
 There is post-ringing though.
 In fact, all previously existing pre-ringing is now moved after the transient, where it sounds much more natural.
 Remember: pre-ringing places an echo of the sound that is yet to be played.
 Moving this to after the transient makes much more sense.
 But there’s more to the QB-9.
-Like a super-stable clock, a stable and clean powerdupply, an optocoupler-separated USB input and a discrete, fully balanced analog output stage that is completely free from global feedback.
+Like a super-stable clock, a stable and clean power supply, an optocoupler-separated USB input and a discrete, fully balanced analog output stage that is completely free from global feedback.